Mo i Rana Airport, Fagerlia: History

 In 2002 the Ministry of Transport launched an idea of merging the three airports serving Northern Helgeland: Mosjøen Airport, Sandnessjøen Airport, and Mo i Rana Airport into one new airport with a large enough runway to fly jet aircraft like Airbus A320 or Boeing 737 aircraft directly to Oslo, and make it unnecessary to operate subsidized regional aircraft to Helgeland.
 There are also doubts about the future availability of large enough aircraft for 800 m runways.
 Better roads between the areas including two long tunnels (Korgfjell Tunnel (opened in 2005) and Toven Tunnel (opened in 2014)) have also been built.
 It's not possible to extend the present runway at Røssvoll.
 A location was selected at Drevjadalen in Vefsn Municipality, about 15 km north of Mosjøen (which is 55 km from Sandnessjøen and 70 km from Mo i Rana).
 Meteorological tests showed that the location was too foggy, so a new location was searched for.

 In June 2013 the parliament decided to build the new airport a few kilometers south of Røssvoll airport, and there was a construction start ceremony with the Prime minister in 2017.
 Still the real construction start got delayed because the government delayed their financial support.
 In May 2020 the government decided to take over the leadership of the airport construction through its airport company Avinor.
 Until then a municipality owned company led the project.
 This required redoing the plan, but in March 2021 the plans were done and were given go-ahead.

 Construction start was still been delayed due to formalities.
 The first construction contracts were signed on 8 July 2022.
 On 26 September 2022, construction works started with a ceremony.

 Planned opening of the new airport was 2025.
 But already in February 2023, the plan for opening was changed to 2027.

 In June 2023, financing was agreed upon, including from Rana Municipality, to make the runway 2400 m instead of 2200 m, which will allow Boeing 737-800 and similar aircraft to take off and land fully loaded also in slippery icy conditions.

-Paving of the runway started in July 2024, and is expected to be finished in 2025.
+Paving of the runway started in July 2024, and was finished in early 2026.
 A ceremony for the construction start of the terminal building was held in September 2024.